 The presentation of information is critical to meet SOLAS regulations, relevant IMO resolutions and IALA guidance documents.
 Although there are many compelling reasons for the international standardisation of methods of display of electronic charts and data from electronic sensors, including radar and AIS, on board vessels, there may be differing or additional requirements for the display of information at VTS Centres that are port, coastal states or area specific.

 The compilation of an accurate traffic image in the VTS Centre, thus allowing the evaluation of situations more accurately and decisions to be made more readily, is substantially dependent on the manner in which the data is presented.
 The display of on-board symbology for ECDIS is defined in IHO S52 Appendix 2.
 The display of on-board AIS symbology is further developed in IEC Standard 62288.
+Guidelines for the presentation of navigation-related symbols, terms and abbreviations can be found in IMO SN.1/Circ.243, as amended.
 The performance standards for automatic radar plotting aids (ARPA) are developed in IMO Resolution A.823 (19) as well as in IEC Standard 60872.
-The VTS portrayal should reflect the requirements of IMO SN.1/Circ.243/Rev.1 and IEC 62288.
+The VTS portrayal should reflect these standards and guidelines.

 General Principles